Change Management Course

-It really is the smallest change that can make a significant impact.
-Through exploration of your current situations and the dynamics that exist between people, there is an opportunity to try out some different responses within the safety of the training room to see what might be useful in the real world.
+You'll have the opportunity to try out some different responses within the safety of the training room to see what might be useful.

 Active vs Passive Choosing

-There follows a brief discussion on the difference, especially in terms of feelings and on how either route can be applied to the impending changes.
+In this change management training, we’ll discuss the difference, especially in terms of feelings and how either route can be applied to impending changes.

 Here we look at what happens when worries, fears, rumours and gossip get set as facts in people's heads.

 As a change manager, how do you help others manage change?